microprediction/microprediction/README.md

 - [pandemic](https://github.com/microprediction/pandemic) - Ornstein-Uhlenbeck epidemic simulation (related [paper](https://arxiv.org/abs/2005.10311))
 - [firstdown](https://github.com/microprediction/firstdown) - The repo that aspires to ruin the great game of football.
 See Wilmott [paper](https://github.com/microprediction/firstdown/blob/main/wilmott_paper/44-49_Cotton_PDF5_Jan22%20(2).pdf).
 - [m6](https://github.com/microprediction/m6) - Illustrates fast numerical rank probability calculations, using [winning](https://github.com/microprediction/winning).
 However since the rules changed, this isn't that useful for M6 anymore.
 The [precise](https://github.com/microprediction/precise) package is way more useful, and put one person on the podium!

+# For people who refuse to go to the documentation and are still reading this page...

+Aw c'mon just go to the [documentation](https://microprediction.github.io/microprediction/) that supercedes this README, should you wish to either consume or supply prediction.
+It will show you how to publish live data repeatedly, [like this](https://github.com/microprediction/microprediction/blob/master/stream_examples_traffic/traffic_speed.py) say, and it creates a stream (like [this stream](https://www.microprediction.org/stream_dashboard.html?stream=c2_rebalanced_30_mean) or [this one](https://www.microprediction.org/stream_dashboard.html?stream=electricity-load-nyiso-overall) or any from the [listing](https://www.microprediction.org/browse_streams.html)).
+This is so that algorithms like [this guy](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) will compete to make distributional predictions 1 min ahead, 5 min ahead, 15 min ahead and 1 hr ahead.
+You can sip pina coladas while the accuracy magically improves over time.
+Read about [this example](https://medium.com/geekculture/an-empirical-article-that-wasnt-immediately-stale-720abfb4678f).